Plat No. 631-02-011

 Adding to BDC’s financial woes, the selling of “New Bratenahl” turned out to be an uphill battle.
 The high-rise apartments and townhomes recommended by all the experts were ahead of their time.
 No matter how luxurious its appointments and how beautiful the urban-style setting, residences were not easily marketed at the height of America’s love affair with suburbia.

 The glacial progress of the sales effort prompted a reorganization of BDC’s ownership.
-John Dempsey withdrew from day-to-day leadership of BDC and Gertrude Britton became the sole pillar of financial support.
+John Dempsey withdrew from the day-to-day leadership of BDC, and Gertrude Britton became the sole pillar of financial support.

 Mrs. Britton, willing and able to continue absorbing BDC’s losses, bought BDC the time it needed to fill the two towers and sell the townhomes.
 She even went so far as to pay for lighting Bratenahl Place’s empty apartments at night so that no one could see how many units remained vacant.
 Her generosity averted a possible disaster.

 However, even Mrs. Britton’s stoicism had limits.
-On July 2, 1975, Mrs. Britton, reluctantly accepting her financial advisor’s advice, sold One Bratenahl Place to B. A. Associates Ltd., a partnership headed by Howard B. Schulman and Carl Milstein, for an amount in excess of $5 million.
+On July 2, 1975, Mrs. Britton, reluctantly accepting her financial advisor’s advice, sold One Bratenahl Place to B. A. Associates Ltd., a partnership headed by Howard B. Schulman and Carl Milstein, for an amount over $5 million.
 The partnership immediately proceeded to convert the rental apartments into condominiums.

-Bratenahl Towers was responsible for an awakening of new interest in Bratenahl and quiet dignity again reigned.
+Bratenahl Towers was responsible for an awakening of new interest in Bratenahl, and quiet dignity again reigned.
 Its population of movers and shakers rejuvenated Bratenahl’s image and demographics.
-Fine old homes became in demand again.
-The ultra-modern architecture of the high-rise towers made the towers an instant landmark.
+Elegant old homes became in demand again.
+The ultra-modern architecture of the high-rise towers became an instant landmark.